okmatija/Puck/PLAN.md

 When I pitched the idea I had for distributing Pong as a self updating executable he mentioned he expected Microsoft certification issues.
 I should look into that, there is some process to get certificed that the exes you distribute are not viruses, and that this can be gamed by competitors who maliciously label your exes as viruses.

 Separately.
 I also read a very long but interesting article on the state of the games industry in 2024, I need to read it again...!
 Seems promising for smaller developers, and perhaps also for the future of Jai and games made using it and custom engines. https://www.matthewball.vc/all/gaming2024

+## 2024/01/29

+Spent almost the whole day implementing a function to fit one rect in another preserving the aspect ratios..!
+Geez, sometimes programming is so hard.
+Maybe I'm just discovering that games programming is harder than it looks..!

+Felt put out working on Pong at the end of today, it felt like it'll never get fun...

+## 2024/01/30

+Feeling much more motivated today, spent the morning doing some refactoring which was satisfying.
+I'm motivated to do the following:

+- Make a google doc for game design.
+- Send the builds more often to family
+- Start tweeting progress
+- Make it an android game which you can play over lan by connecting multiple phones to the same wifi

+The plan file is better for short term TODOs which I actually do, maybe I should just keep the TODOs in the code so I am more motivated to get rid of them